Honors and Awards

 The 2010 Nationals Tournament was held in Kansas City, Missouri.
 The following South Carolina students and coaches were honored during the event.

-Group of students in library holding award plaques.
+Group of students in a library holding award plaques.

 Main Events